When it comes to moving audiences, your most important element is your opening. Here's how to start a speech powerfully and successfully every time!

 - Sound effect

-- Physical object
+- Physical object or demonstration

 - Testimony or success story